webknit/Quotes-Wall/README.md

 A list of sensational quotes from undisclosed sources.

+**Two colleagues speaking about being busy with running club tomorrow lunch **
+Person 1: Are you ready for tomorrow?
+Person 2: My body's always ready

 **When learning the word bird in sign language**
 Person 1: "How do you do the bird?"
 Person 2: "The bird should come over your chest"